HickeyLab/MORPHE/README.md

 to leverage large pre-trained image-generative models while preserving biological interpretabil- ity upon decoding.
 By modeling cells as the fundamental units of generation and learning how their identities and spatial relationships collectively give rise to large-scale tissue structure, MORPHE enables generation and reconstruction of tissue architecture at single-cell resolution.
-We applied the method across large-scale single-cell proteomic datasets from the intestine and single- cell transcriptomic datasets from the brain, showing computational scalability acrosss millions of cells.
+We applied the method across large-scale single-cell proteomic datasets from the intestine and single-cell transcriptomic datasets from the brain, showing computational scalability acrosss millions of cells.
 We used MORPHE on these datasets to outpaint beyond experimentally restricted fields of view, inpaint missing or experimentally damaged tissue regions, and perform cross-tissue imputation, connecting separated tissue regions into a single contiguous sample in both 2D and 3D.
 MORPHE represents a new class of tissue generation algorithms that will help solve current